SchulzLab/AMIAtlas/Figure3/README.md

 #### Data

 miRNA expression files provided in the folder `expression/<CT>_mature_normalized_CPM.1.txt`.
-These are the CPM normalized miRNA expression, where CT stands for either CM, FB, EC or HC
+These are the CPM normalized miRNA expression, where CT stands for either CM, FB, EC or HC.